-On December 15, 2015, we executed an Asset Purchase Agreement (the "Asset Purchase Agreement"), by and among the Company, SLP, SAMG LLC (the "Buyer") and Cappiccille & Company, LLC, a Delaware limited liability company ("Cappiccille" or the "Seller"), and Michael Cappiccille (the "Principal"), to acquire certain assets of Cappiccille.
-The transaction contemplated by the Asset Purchase Agreement closed on January 11, 2016 and is referred to herein as the "Cappiccille Acquisition".
+On December 15, 2015, we executed an Asset Purchase Agreement (the "Cappiccille Asset Purchase Agreement"), by and among Silvercrest, SLP, Silvercrest Asset Management Group LLC ("SAMG LLC") and Cappiccille & Company, LLC ("Cappiccille"), and Michael Cappiccille, to acquire certain assets of Cappiccille.
+The transaction contemplated by the Cappiccille Asset Purchase Agreement closed on January 11, 2016 and is referred to herein as the "Cappiccille Acquisition".